opencb/opencga/README.md

 You can find more detailed documentation and tutorials at: https://github.com/opencb/opencga/wiki.

 ### Other Dependencies
 We try to improve the user experience by making the installation and build as simple as possible.
-Unfortunately, for some OpenCGA commands such as _build_ and _load_ other dependencies are required.
+Unfortunately, for some OpenCGA components and functionalities other dependencies are required.

 ##### Loading data
 At this moment the only fully developed storage engine plugin is [MongoDB](https://www.mongodb.org/).
 MongoDB is free and open-source and can be downloaded from [here](https://www.mongodb.org/downloads).
+Currently Apache HBase plugin is under heavy development and will be ready soon.

 ##### AES encryption
 For AES encryption please download UnlimitedJCEPolicyJDK7.zip from http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html .
 Then unzip the file into $JAVA_HOME/jre/lib/security